ykmaeng/ykmaeng.github.io/content/posts/manager-or-mentor-26.Nov.2001/index.md

 ---
-title: "Manager or Mentor"
+title: "Manager or Mentor?
+Why You Must Be Both"
-subtitle: "by Martha Lagace on Nov.
-26, 2001"
+subtitle: "by Martha Lagace, 26 NOV 2001"
 date: 2023-06-26T22:29:51+12:00
-tags: ["manager", "mentor", "havard", "business", "Martha Lagace"]
+tags: ["manager", "mentor", "havard", "business", "Martha Lagace", "chatgpt"]
 categories: ["article"]
+author: "ChatGPT"
 # draft: true
 ---

-In a frank discussion on diversity with a large group of Harvard University managers, HBS professor David A. Thomas explains why managers need to do more than just mentor.

-<!--more-->

-# Manager or Mentor?
-Why You Must Be Both

 An article from Harvard Business School Working Knowledge emphasizes the importance of managers acting as both performance evaluators and mentors.
 Here are some key insights from the article:

+<!--more-->

 ## Developmental Relationships